 This is the point where you ask the tough question.
 Are you making a product the market wants?
 This scenario is usually the safest as you can and should look for market data to make sure your target market is looking for that amazing solution you want to launch.

 The riskier option is going for broke on a new product or product line that will define a new market segment.
-For example, Tesla makes their Model S, 3, X, and Y battery-powered vehicles an everyday topic of conversation that many people crave, which, helps grow their market share.
+For example, Tesla makes its Model S, 3, X, and Y battery-powered vehicles an everyday topic of conversation that many people crave, which, helps grow their market share.
 That can happen when you’ve stumbled across a rare product that the market needs, even if they didn’t believe they did.

 How many people will use it?
 Who are they?